ViennaTools/ViennaPS/examples/neutralTransportCylinder/README.md

 source data.
 CPU disk tracing wraps it in the ViennaRay CPU source interface.
 GPU disk tracing passes the same data to ViennaRay's GPU surface-source API.

-For GPU triangle tracing, desorption weights are computed on the disk mesh, mapped to triangle elements, and emitted from triangle centers with triangle normals.
+For triangle tracing, both the CPU and GPU engines map desorption weights to triangle elements, emit from triangle centers with triangle normals, and apply the same area correction before normalization.
+The CPU triangle engine also records the resulting per-triangle flux for diagnostics.

 ## Surface Diffusion